Aquses/IoT-humidity-temperature-project/README.md

 The Thingspeak dashboard is configured with two data fields: one for humidity and one for temperature.
 Each field is accompanied by a diagram that displays the respective sensor values every 15 minutes.
 The humidity data is presented in percentages, while the temperature data is shown in Celsius.

 ![Alt text](images/thingspeak_temp.png)
-Figure .
-ThingSpeak data statistics (temperature).
 ![Alt text](images/thingspeak_humid.png)
 Figure .
-ThingSpeak data statistics (humidity).
+ThingSpeak data statistics (temperature - right, humidity - left).

 # Finalizing the design